Leadership Awards

 Description

-This award will be presented to an academic advisor at UMD who has exceeded the expectations of their role.
-The recipient is recognized for demonstrating sincere support and genuine concern for the wellbeing of the students under their guidance, going above and beyond the standard requirements of an academic advisor.
+The Outstand Academic Advisor Award recognizes an academic advisor at UMD who has exceeded the expectations of their role.
+The recipient is recognized for demonstrating sincere support and genuine concern for the wellbeing of the students under their guidance, going above and beyond the standard requirements of an academic advisor in supporting student engagement, belonging, and leadership.

-• Eligibility: Any current academic advisor, faculty or staff, at UMD is eligible, so long as they have not won the award in the past 5 years.
+• Eligibility: Any current academic advisor, faculty or staff, at UMD is eligible.

-• Exceptional Support: The recipient must have provided exceptional support to the students they advise, demonstrating a commitment to their academic and personal success.
+• Exceptional Support: The recipient must have provided exceptional support to the students they advise, demonstrating a commitment to students’ wellbeing and success, both in and out of the classroom.

-• Commitment to Inclusivity: Consideration will be given to academic advisors who foster an inclusive and welcoming environment at UMD, promoting diversity and ensuring that all students feel valued and included.
+• Commitment to Inclusivity and Belonging: Consideration will be given to academic advisors who foster an inclusive and welcoming environment at UMD, ensuring that all students feel a sense of belonging.

-• Nominators may be any current UMD student, faculty, or staff.
-Preference will be given to nominations from students.
+• Nominators may be any current UMD student, faculty, staff, or alumni, but at least one nominator must be a current student.

 Recent Recipients

-2023 - Jose Carrillo, Mechanical & Industrial Engineering
+2023 - Jose Carrillo, Mechanical and Industrial Engineering

 2022 - Laura Schnell, Athletics